 An investigation is conducted.

-The Institutional Investigator and/or the Special Investigations Unit conducts an investigation once they receive a claim of sexual misconduct or sexual harassment against a staff member or offender.
+The Institutional Investigator and/or the Special Investigations Unit conducts an investigation once they receive a claim of sexual misconduct or sexual harassment against a staff member, inmate, or probationer.

 A disposition can be substantiated, unsubstantiated, or unfounded.

 - Substantiated: the allegation was investigated and was determined to have occurred.

 - Unsubstantiated: there was not enough evidence determine whether or not the allegation occurred.

 - Unfounded: the allegation was determined to not have occurred.

 Termination is the presumptive discipline for staff members who are found to have engaged in sexual abuse.